HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### Fake it till you make it
 # _Imports.razor
-In the `_Imports.razor` file, add the following using statement:
+In the `_Imports.razor` file, add the following using statements:
 ```
 @using System.Net.Http
 @using System.Net.Http.Json